csci479/csci479.github.io/prompts/processes.md

 In CSCI 205, some students didn’t have a good experience with agile processes.
 But you should reflect on how this project environment is different.
 You are working with an external client.
 That means that you could have changing and/or unstable requirements.
 It also means that the scale of your project is larger, with more complex moving parts.
 _This is up to you._

 A key point of this semester is that I’m not going to dictate precisely how you are to operate (more give you a framing).
-However, I do expect significant reflection and action surrounding your processes.
+However, I do expect significant reflection and action surrounding your processes*.
 This is your opportunity to experiment with professional processes for productivity.

 ### Individually (09.02)
 Before you continue, make sure you familiarize yourself with the agile processes you learned 205: